Documents Help and User Guide

 25. Release Notes

-It is unlikely that these features will be documented in this help and user guide until the end of the development phase.Sicon Documents Release Notes
+New features detailed in the Release Notes relating to Pre-Release versions will not be detailed in the current Help and User Guide until the end of development phase.Sicon Documents Release Notes